 The Effects of Drugs on the Healthy.
 Two people discuss the outcomes of the drug Ritalin, which is prescribed to patients with ADHD.
 One person actually has the condition, while the other doesn’t; what will the results show?

 The Success of Viagra.
 Research Fellow Chris Wayman talks about how one of the best-selling drugs of all time came to be.
 Some experts, however, are critical of the drug’s marketing.

 Contraception.
 Women worldwide use – and rely – on the contraceptive pill, although this wasn’t their main purpose.
+This is more like a series of popular online games than what is described above.
 Meanwhile, one scientist has discovered a male contraceptive pill.